seaside1/jrule/doc/EXAMPLES.md

 }
 ```

-## Example 22

-Use case: Override logging for all rules defined in one file
+### Example 22 - Override logging for all rules defined in one file

 ```java
 public class ColorRules extends JRule {